 - Did the breach of duty result in patient injury or death?

 - Did the injury cause lasting damage?

 If you can answer these four questions affirmatively then you may have a case for medical negligence and it is time to give your local law firm a call.
 Remember, you as a patient and a victim have rights, and a malpractice attorney can help you understand and act upon those rights.
-Call (800) 809-3669 today for a FREE consultation regarding your potential medical negligence case with an experienced, aggressive medical malpractice attorney at Maloney-Frost.
+Call (800) 809-3669 today for a FREE consultation regarding your potential medical negligence case with an experienced, aggressive medical malpractice attorney at Maloney-Frost-Lyons.